ByteSizedMarius/gh-desktop-pin-repositories/README.md

 ```
 This will:
 - Add the ability to pin repositories in the list, as well as changing how the selected repository is shown \*
-- Disabled automatic updates, as this would remove the patch
+- Disable automatic updates, as this would remove the patch
 - Fix the authentication handler, as when building for prod without the github desktop app tokens (which are obv not public), the wrong oauth callback is registered, making logging in more difficult

 If you also want to remove the recent section (I found it not to be necessary anymore with the ability to pin), also apply `../gh-desktop-pin-repositories/remove_recent.patch`